|Title:||Program in Interdisciplinary Education Research (PIER)|

-The goal of Carnegie Mellon's Program in Interdisciplinary Research (PIER) is to produce scientists who are qualified to do rigorous research needed for evidence-based educational practice and policy.
-PIER students will deal with the bi-directional flow of ideas and challenges between laboratory studies and instructional applications.
-In addition to achieving expertise in a chosen discipline such as Psychology, Statistics, Human Computer Interaction, and Philosophy, PIER students from these fields will form interdisciplinary teams to assess learners' knowledge at vastly different temporal and cognitive grain sizes.
-They will develop skills necessary to utilize cognitive science, educational technology and advanced statistical methods to further our understanding of learning in a variety of real-world contexts and settings.
+The goal of Carnegie Mellon's Program in Interdisciplinary Research (PIER) was to produce scientists who are qualified to do rigorous research needed for evidence-based educational practice and policy.
+PIER students dealt with the bi-directional flow of ideas and challenges between laboratory studies and instructional applications.
+In addition to achieving expertise in a chosen discipline such as Psychology, Statistics, Human Computer Interaction, and Philosophy, PIER students from these fields formed interdisciplinary teams to assess learners' knowledge at vastly different temporal and cognitive grain sizes.
+They developed skills necessary to utilize cognitive science, educational technology and advanced statistical methods to further our understanding of learning in a variety of real-world contexts and settings.

 Related IES Projects: This original PIER predoctoral training grant award ended in 2010.
-In 2009 Carnegie Mellon University received a second predoctoral research training grant award (R305B090023) to continue implementing PIER.
-More information about this later award can be found at: http://ies.ed.gov/ncer/projects/grant.asp?ProgID=16&grantid=863&InvID=11.
+Carnegie Mellon University received two additional predoctoral research training grant awards to continue implementing PIER (R305B090023; R305B150008).

-Aleahmad, T., Aleven, V., and Kraut, R. (in press).
+Aleahmad, T., Aleven, V., and Kraut, R. (2008).
 Open Community Authoring of Targeted Worked Example Problems.
 9th International Conference on Intelligent Tutoring Systems.
 Montreal, Quebec, Canada.

 Aleahmad, T., Slotta, J. and van Joolingen, W. (2007).
 Authoring Frameworks for Integrating Collaborative Learning Technologies.
 Computer Supported Collaborative Learning.
 July 17.
 Rutgers University, New Brunswick NJ.